urbi-mobility/react-native-urbi-ui/showcase/README.md

     # from the top-level folder of the react-native-urbi-ui repo
     cd showcase
     yarn install

+    # if you're not interested in iOS, skip the next 2 steps
+    cd ios
+    pod install

+    # finally, launch the metro server, and the app
     yarn start
     yarn android # or yarn ios